|

 has a long and distinguished career as a doubles specialist

-doubles titles including 2 Grand Slams in men's doubles
+doubles titles including 9 Grand Slams in men's and mixed doubles

-at Wimbledon and the U.S. Open.
+at Wimbledon, the U.S. Open and the Australian Open.
 Although he was successful

 with a variety of partners, his major victories came with